Gizmondo

+Developmental and corporate history

-The Gizmondo device was originally called Gametraq.
+The Gizmondo was conceived by Carl Freer, chairman of Florida-based Tiger Telematics, Inc. Originally the plan was for a GPS child-tracking device before the idea turned into a game system.
+The device was originally called Gametraq.
 Tiger Telematics first published on their website in October 2003 about the device being developed.
 This came in response to Nokia's N-Gage.
 During December that year, Gizmondo made its debut as a concept product at the Las Vegas CES in January 2004, and later appeared at the German CeBIT show in March 2004.
-The company and the console were renamed Gizmondo around April 2004.
+The company and the console were renamed Gizmondo around April 2004, and made an appearance under this name at E3 2004.
+The exterior design was designed by Rick Dickinson.

+London-based Gizmondo Europe Ltd. was formed and became the arm responsible for the game system.
 British Formula One driver Jenson Button appeared on magazine adverts for the Gizmondo, and also had his own licensed video game for the device, Chicane, though it never released due to a dispute with Tiger Telematics and the developer of the game.
-In London's Regent Street, Tiger Telematics threw a party with several celebrities invited to promote the device.
+In London's Regent Street, Tiger Telematics threw a party with several celebrities invited to promote the device at the time of the March 2005 release.
 Busta Rhymes, Jodie Kidd and Pharrell Williams were among the celebrities invited, of whom some performed.
 There were also two television adverts that aired after release.
 Also, in an attempt to promote the console, Gizmondo's executive Stefan Eriksson took part in the 24 Hours of Le Mans race of 2005 in a Gizmondo-sponsored Ferrari 360 Modena GTC.

-The Gizmondo's problems were compounded by the involvement of Eriksson in Swedish organized crime, and later for crashing a Ferrari Enzo in Malibu, California, which was apparently owned by the Royal Bank of Scotland.
-He pleaded guilty to numerous criminal charges which led him to 2 years in jail.

-In 2007, GameTrailers named it "the worst console of all time."
+Overall, the Gizmondo had attracted much media attention and hype in Britain even before it was released.

-Widescreen Gizmondo
+Announcement of widescreen Gizmondo

-Tiger Telematics announced a new Gizmondo model for release in Q2 2006.
+In September 2005, Tiger Telematics confirmed a redesigned Gizmondo model for release in 2006.
 It was intended to have a larger, 4" widescreen screen and upgrades like Wi-Fi, TV-out support, an improved 480 × 272 pixel resolution, a 2-megapixel camera, and a 500 MHz processor.
-It also included tri-band GSM technology, effectively making it a mobile phone too.
+It also included tri-band GSM technology with voice telephony, effectively making it a mobile phone too.
 It also featured new icons on the buttons.
+Carl Freer stated at the time of announcement that development of the revision was complete.

 The widescreen Gizmondo was announced just a few weeks before the U.S. launch of the Gizmondo, possibly prompting some potential customers to not buy the Gizmondo, and instead wait for the improved model, in an example of the Osborne effect.
 Tiger Telematics promised to show the device at CES 2006 in January; however, it never appeared there.
-Shortly thereafter Tiger went bankrupt, and thus the new Gizmondo was never released.
+Shortly thereafter, Gizmondo Europe went bust and thus the new Gizmondo was never released.